NVIDIA/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README.md

 - Inference models can be changed by customers

 **Benefits:**
-- Serverless container orchestration (no infrastructure management like AKS)
+- Docker container orchestration (no infrastructure management)
 - Flexible manual/automatic scaling
-- Event-driven architecture (HTTPS requests)
+- Secure, Event-driven architecture (HTTPS requests)
 - Cost efficiency (pay only for compute time and only for remote scenario)
 - High developer productivity and simplicity.
 No extra development is required—just correct environment settings, parameters, certificates, and adherence to standards.
 No external library installations required.
-- Managed, secure environment
+- Managed, secure, scalable environment
-- Fast provisioning and updates from NVIDIA NIM repository
+- Simple provisioning and updates from NVIDIA NIM repository
 - Multi-container support

 ---